TooTall18T/tool_length_probe/README.md

 ---
 ## Last change:
-V3.1.0
+V4.0.0
 - readme.md / lies_mich.md - Revised, now serves as an overview.
 - manual.md / anleitung.md - Updated the manual and moved to its own files.
 - tool_touch_off.ngc:
     - Changed the positioning above the tool probe.
 Safe use of the G30 command possible.
+Use G30-position as tool change position.
     - Moved the parameters of the .var-file from 4000-4005 to 3000-3005.
-    - Added parameters to the .var-file (3006-3007).
     - Added tool diameter offset.
 From a set diameter, the machine offsets by a percentage value in order to be able to measure the length of cutters with larger diameters.
     - Added tool edge-finder.
 A tool can be set as a 3D/edge finder to be measured at an alternative position.
-    - Added tool change position.
-The machine moves to a pre position for tool changing.
-After that, the machine moves to the touch probe position
     - Added additional attempts.
 If the fast measurment failed, an additianal attempts to measure the tool can be set.
 Inbetween the tool position can be changed.
     - Added last try.
 As a last try, a probing without the tool table can be done.
     - Added German messages.
-To change, the semicolon in front of "(DEBUG," "(MSG," and "(ABORT,") must be moved.
+To change, the semicolon in front of "(DEBUG," and "(ABORT," must be moved.

 V3.0.1
 - tool_touch_off.ngc